ackmanx/quick-delete/NOTES.md

     * Refresh folder source after yes/no

 * Provide method for user to send list of files to delete to node
-    * Display "Are you sure" in modal with yes/no buttons
     * Display spinner in modal while waiting
     * Show results in modal of how many deleted and how many failed
     * If any images failed to delete, report the filename
-    * Dismiss of modal causes app refresh of folder source

-* Actually delete the files

 * 2 column mode to see image side-by-side